AdaCore/training_material/courses/spark_essentials/010_course_overview/02-a_little_history.rst

          Value := DurationT(RawDuration * 10);
       else

-* Can you see the problem?
+* What's wrong with this code?
 * This error escaped lots of testing and reviews!

 .. container:: speakernote